jons/life/README.md

 the splife machine offers two registers to a program.

-`Rr` <p>the result register. stores only one bit of information. initialized to zero at the beginning of each program (each cell), and always written back to that cell when NOP/STOP is executed.</p>
+`Rr` <p>the result register. stores only one bit of information. initialized to zero at the beginning of each program (each cell), and always written back to that cell when RET is executed.</p>

 `Rc` <p>the counter register. stores three bits of information. initialized to zero at the beginning of each program. read/written by other instructions.</p>